 One important point about the assist – the motor is very gentle.
 There is no jolt or jarring increase in speed when the motor kicks in.
 The motor is silent and it seamlessly blends with your pedaling.
 E-bike owners often say riding an e-bike is like always riding slightly downhill – biking is just a little easier… and more fun!

 A common myth about e-bikes is that you can’t get a workout from them.
 This has been repeatedly disproved.
 E-bikes are not motorcycles.
-You have to pedal to get assist from the motor.
-Just like a regular bike, the harder you pedal an e-bike the greater the workout you’ll get.
+You do have to be pedaling to get an assist from the motor.
+Just like a regular bike, the harder you pedal an e-bike, the greater the workout you’ll get.

-Roll into ERIK’S to talk to our experts about e-bikes.
-You can take any of our e-bikes out for a test ride.
+Roll into ERIK’S to talk to our experts and take any of our e-bikes out for a test ride.
 We also offer In-Store E-Bike Test Rides on stationary trainers to help you get familiar with the controls and feel the assist of the motor.
 Shop our huge selection of e-bikes online – including closeout e-bikes.